tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

 ### Inner Class

 1. inner class
-   - explicit reference to the outer class — outer class can be explicitly referred to as `OuterClass.this`
+   - `OuterClass.this` — explicit reference to the outer class
      - passed as implicit parameter to inner class constructors
    - implicit reference — can access the data from the scope in which they are defined
      - synthesized constructor parameter for implicit reference — the compiler modifies all inner class constructors, adding a parameter for the outer class reference